-This program provides students with skills and understanding required to be successful in the field of international affairs.
+This track provides students with skills and understanding required to be successful in the field of international affairs.
 Students will have the opportunity to understand the role that governmental and nongovernmental agencies play in developing, fostering, and maintaining international relations and policies.
 Through a combination of site visits, panel presentations, and networking events, students will have the opportunity to build professional connections and gain insight into a variety of challenges currently facing world leaders.

 Academic Program Advisor